OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | MOVE_DIRECTION_VERTICAL_RIGHT | The channel reflects the right-hand side with respect to direction of motion, irrespective of its orientation |
 | SENSOR_VERTICAL_TOTAL | The channel reflects the center of the vehicle irrespective of its orientation or motion |
 | MOVE_DIRECTION_VERTICAL_TOTAL | The channel reflects the center with respect to direction of motion, irrespective of its orientation |

+Vertical indicates the "top-down view" of the sensor.

 **MoveDirAutoInvert**
 Flag that implies, if set to true, that measurement data of this channel is dependent on direction and should be inverted if viewed with a section of different direction.